Frequently Asked Questions

 A: Naturopathic physicians treat both acute and chronic disease.
 As general practitioners, they treat the full array from acute upper respiratory infections to Diabetes.
 Please refer to the Conditions Treated section for more information.

 A: This truly depends on the individual.
 Some report that they feel nothing at all while others report feeling an electric-like “zing” when needles are inserted.
 In general, acupuncture can feel like a mosquito bite and at worst like a cactus prick.
 When pain is felt, it usually subsides quickly especially because it often produces a sense of calm in the body and mind.
+Dr. Tighe has a very gentle needling style and can help a nervous or uncomfortable person overcome discomfort.
+Most people feel great after the first needle is inserted because they realize it is no big deal!
+Many patients are so relaxed and at ease that they fall asleep during acupuncture.

 A: Yes, acupuncture needles are sterile, stainless steel needles that are disposed of immediately after use.
 The FDA approved acupuncture needles for use in 1996.

 A: Moxibustion or moxa is another Chinese medicine technique that is used to direct the movement of qi energy in the body.
-A Chinese herb Qing hao, or Chinese Wormwood, is burned and held 1-2 inches from the body, usually above an acupuncture point.
+A Chinese herb Qing hao, or Chinese Wormwood or Artemesia, is burned and held 1-2 inches from the body, usually above an acupuncture point.
 The heat from the moxa helps to warm the channels and promote the flow of qi and blood.
 It is often used as an adjunctive therapy to acupuncture and is wonderful for improving nausea, pain and allergies.

 A: This depends on the individual, their ailments and their state of health.
 Many times patients get relief of symptoms from one treatment, however acupuncture does have an accumulative effect as it is working to restore balance in the body.
 For many patients it is necessary to receive 4-8 treatments for ideal results.
 Many patients reach an optimal level of health and then return for acupuncture “tune-ups” every two months or so.
 Some use acupuncture for nourishing self-care and to maintain excellent health.